robertocannella/IT-Automation/docs/Linux.Commands.md

 ## Python Modules

-**Glob**: The glob module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell, although results are returned in arbitrary order.
+`glob`: The glob module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell, although results are returned in arbitrary order.
 Akin to taking advantage of star [*] in BASH.